Ortona and Moro river Battlefield Tour

 Ortona and Moro river Battlefield Tour: the attack to San Leonardo and the Moro river

-The attacks that had to be toward San Leonardo and were a diversion for the main attack on the coast road were less successful than thought, because the were on Villa Rogatti after beeing counterattacked five times by the German of the 200th Panzer Grenadier Regiment, and the Seaforth Highlanders of Canada waded the Moro River with a lot of difficulties because the soft bed, but they succeeded in gaining only a small bridgehead and after a strong resistance and five hours of fighting, they decided just to remain were they were and they were sent to help it.
+The attacks toward San Leonardo, intended as a diversion for the main assault along the coast road, were less successful than expected.
+The Canadians remained at Villa Rogatti after being counterattacked five times by the Germans of the 200th Panzer Grenadier Regiment.
+Meanwhile, the Seaforth Highlanders of Canada waded across the Moro River with great difficulty due to its soft riverbed.
+They managed to secure only a small bridgehead, and after five hours of intense fighting and strong resistance, they decided to hold their position and were reinforced to maintain it.

 Canadian soldiers enjoying a few drinks on Christmas Day at the front, Ortona, Italy, 25 December 1943.
 (Library and Archives Canada Photo, MIKAN No. 3227877) picture found here